 As James Bartel, he served ten-years as Evening Host, and another four years as Morning Drive Host.
 During this time, he established himself as a leading radio innovator.
 When the 60-year-old WGMS, the first FM station in D.C.
 (1946), was sold down the river and transformed into an adult contemporary music station, DJB was offered the opportunity to come home to L.A. and take up the job he once held, Morning Drive DJ at KUSC.

 WGMS, Washington, D.C.

 James Bartel comments on the following aircheck.
-“For what it’s worth, this Monday night aircheck may serve as a prime example of my radio prime, or anyway it’s the way I sounded from about 1996-2002, before moving to Morning Drive.
-Every voice track, 8:00 – midnight, can be heard, untouched.
+“For what it’s worth, these two airchecks, from Monday midday, 2-9-98 and Monday evening, 3-23-98, may serve as prime examples of my radio prime, or anyway it’s the way I sounded from about 1996-2002, before moving to Morning Drive.
+Every voice track, 10 am – 3 pm and 8:00 pm – midnight, can be heard, untouched.
 What’s more, the material presented on-air was all generated during the program.
-I had only the opening announcement prepared before eight, and likely I prepared it at 7:55.
+I had only the opening announcement prepared ahead of time.
 I’m running the board, so the sfx are all mixed live.
 Some of these items were regular features in the evening (Great Composer Quiz, Haydn’s musical clock), while others were one-time ideas, in form and content.
-I willingly worked inside the restraints on length and content imposed by “commercial radio professionals” and still managed to willfully produce a program which, as I listen to it nearly a quarter-century later, I must have been pleased with as I reviewed it that spring night on the car stereo during the drive home to my wife and 19-day-old daughter.
+I willingly worked inside the restraints on length and content imposed by “commercial radio professionals” and still managed to willfully produce a program which, as I listen to it nearly a quarter-century later, I know I must have been pleased with as I reviewed it that spring night on the car stereo during the drive home to my wife and 19-day-old daughter.
 Becoming a parent can do wonders for your on-air presence.”

 3-23-1998 – WGMS – 20:43 – Minutes